Supplemental Job Displacement Benefits (SJDB) in California

 Some work injuries are temporary, and the injured worker can go back to work once they have healed.
 Some workers, however, are not so lucky.
 If you have a permanent injury that makes it impossible to stay with your current employer, you’re looking at an uncertain future.

 That’s why the workers’ compensation system in California provides supplemental job displacement benefits (SJDB) to help injured workers land on their fleet.
 The process to get an SJDB voucher is complex, however, and you need the right legal representation to find your path forward.
-Reach out to the workers’ compensation lawyers at McLaughlin & Sanchez for help.
+Reach out to a workers’ compensation lawyer at Robert A. McLaughlin, APC for help.

 What are supplemental job displacement benefits, and how do you qualify?